samra31/Furniture-Detection/README.md

 # Furniture-Detection
-It helps to detect tables at different locations using deep learning model YOLOv8.
+It helps to detect and segment tables at different locations using deep learning model YOLOv8.
+Also contains Data Augmentation techniques.